Top Gear test track: Toyota GT86 (2017–2020)

 Starting from the twenty-fourth series, the basic format of "Star in a Reasonably Priced Car" was revived following the axing of the rally-cross format, though the name was changed to "Star in a Reasonably Fast Car" due to the use of a more powerful Toyota GT86.
-Both The Stig and Chris Harris instructing the celebrities on driving the car around the track.
+Both The Stig and Chris Harris instruct the celebrities on driving the car around the track.
 Footage of several celebrities who drove the car before the first episode of the twenty-fourth series, was aired on spin-off programme Extra Gear.
+The segment was dropped in Series 29 to maintain social distancing during the COVID-19 pandemic, and did not return in later series.